Hakan-Asmaoglu/Back-end-info/README.md

 <br>
 <p><b>As an example:</b></p>
 <p>
-  User clicks on All cards from the menu.
-In order to reach All cards, the URL adress has to be ../Frames/allcards.html(<b>example</b>) in our case.
-But we do not want user to write it to browser Instead, we route "All cards" in menu to that specific url.
+  User clicks on "All cards" from the menu.
+In order to reach "All cards" page, the URL adress has to be ../blabla/allcards.html(<b>example</b>).
+But we do not want user to write it to browser.
+Instead, we route "All cards" in menu to that specific url.
 </p>
 <br>